kuszmaul/graveyard/README.md

 In these graphs, the shaded regions are the 95% confidence interval (two standard deviations).

-Insertions for `SimpleILP` are the slowest, and F14 is slow too.
+Insertions for `OLP` are the slowest, and F14 is slow too.

 ![Insertion time](/plots/insert-time.svg)

-Reserve closes the gap for `SimpleILP`, showing that the performance difference is caused by the SimpleILP doing more rehashes.
+Reserve closes the gap for `OLP`, showing that the performance difference is caused by the OLP doing more rehashes.
 The cost of the hash function shows up here, where `flatset` and `flatset-nohash` have difference performance since the the nohash code doesn't have to call the hash function.
 F14 doesn't seem to gain much from reserve.